oniony/TMSU/README.md

   * Added --unmodified option to 'repair' command to force the recalculation of fingerprints of unmodified files.
   * Renamed --force option of 'repair' command to --remove.
+  * Added support for textual comparison operators: 'eq', 'ne', 'lt', 'gt', 'le' and 'ge'.
+These remove the need for escaping.
+  * Improved Zsh completion with respect to tag values.
   * Significant performance improvements.
   * Bug fixes.